tractor/tractor-website/PNT-tutorial.md

 ## Visualising and interpreting results

-The results can be visualised using the `pnt-viz` script, which is analogous to the `hnt-viz` script used by the [HNT process](HNT-tutorial.html), and can be used in the same way.
+The results can be visualised using the `pnt-viz` script.
 For example, we can use

     plough -C design.yaml pnt-viz